okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Using this middleware (using the "use" Express instance method), we passed in an options object.
 We need to also pass a schema along with these options.

-We can do all this inside of a schema file.
+We can do all this inside of a schema js file.